 Six Months

-| posted in: performing
+| posted in: Performing

 Yesterday marked the six month anniversary of the first time I picked up a cello and played it.
 Tomorrow will see the occasion of my first studio recital.
 I am a bit amazed at how far I’ve come in 24 short weeks and even more amazed at how very far there is to travel.